mariell-morven/mariell-morven/README.md

 - 💃 Hi, I’m @mariell-morven
-- 📝 I’m interested in biology and data science.
+- 📝 I’m interested in data science and biology.
 - 🌱 I’m currently learning data analysis in Laboratoria.
 - 💞️ I’m looking to collaborate on research projects.
 - 💌 How to reach me: mariell.morven@gmail.com